-The current ratio was slightly lower than last year and lower than average of last 6 year on account of higher short term borrowing to fund working capital requirements.
-The liquidity situation is stretched but company is able to manage to settle its current ration by curtailing investment in stocks and improving profitability.
+The current ratio was lower than last year and lower than average of last few years due to higher short term borrowing to fund working capital requirements.
+This current ratio depicts that the Company is liquid to pay-off its short-term debts on timely basis.